JonDuffy/mev-boost-relay/infra/README.md

 ## Caveats & Considerations

+* AWS CDK chosen as IMO this is by far the best framework for developing on AWS
+  * This might not be the best solution for a multicloud setup but I chose it as it was discussed during the interview
+* This code is only partially complete.
+* This is not what a real deployment would look like as it would be designed for properly configured AWS account
+* The CDK code is contained with the "Application and Service" code as this is the design pattern
 * In an ideal deployment this would be setup as a multi account config with different environment
 * Pipelines would deploy the stacks to each environment
 * Currently all assets are in one file / CDK Stack